m-akrami/internet-blocklists/README.md

 # InternetBlocklists

-A collection of blocklists downloaded from GitHub, converted into a format compatible with OPNsense’s DNSBL feature using a custom regex script.
-If you find these lists useful, please consider supporting the original creators who maintain and update them.
+A collection of blocklists available across the internet for use in a DNSBL system for local category-based blocklisting, including restrict lists created by me to clean up social media apps (removing functionality such as infinite scroll feeds and stories).
+Please support the original maintainers of these lists as a thanks for helping to clean up the web.

 # Links